 When the Truck Driver is Liable

-If the truck was driven by an independent contract driver, then the trucking company may not be the one responsible for the accident.
+If the truck was driven by an independent contract driver when the crash occurred, then the trucking company may not be responsible for the accident.
 That being said, a court will look at several factors in determining the liability for the crash.

 When the Trucking Company is Liable

 Under California law, there are several theories that could be used in order to hold a trucking company liable for a truck driver’s actions:

 - Respondeat superior.
 Meaning “let the master answer,” this doctrine allows employers to be liable for the wrongdoing of their employees.
 Two criteria must be met: the truck driver must have been acting as an employee or agent of the between the trucking company, and it must be proven that the driver was acting within the scope of that employment or agency.

 - Negligent entrustment.
 If a crash victim can prove that the truck driver’s incompetence was to blame, the company could also be held liable if it can be proven that the trucking company had reason to believe that the truck driver was not a competent driver.
 For example, the trucking company may have known that the driver has had previous driving violations, making the accident foreseeable.

 - Negligent hiring.
 If the employer knew that hiring the driver was a risk, and the driver caused an accident, the company could be held liable for the truck driver’s actions.
 For example, hiring a driver with felonies and a history of moving violations is a risky decision that could be considered negligent.

 Contact a California Truck Accident Lawyer Today